On October 17, 2018, the Government of Canada legalized and regulated access to cannabis.

 for more information on the legal amounts of cannabis possession under the new legislation, click here.

 The above mentioned items related to cannabis can sometimes fall under what is called a special limit.
 A special limit on your insurance policy is essentially a limitation within the wording of your coverage that outlines the maximum that would be paid out for certain items in the event of a claim.

-Please contact your Sharp Insurance broker to discuss special limits on your policy as every insurance company is different.
+Please contact your Sharp’s car insurance brokers to discuss special limits on your policy as every insurance company is different.

-At Sharp, we understand the insurance can be complicated and confusion.
+At Sharp, we understand that insurance can be complicated and confusing.
 As always, feel free to contact your Sharp Insurance broker with regards to any questions or concerns you may have with regards to the legalization of cannabis and your insurance.